googleanalytics/ga-dev-tools/README.md

 path/to/dev_appserver.py .
 ```

+If you're wanting to run any of the server-side authorization demos you'll also need to create a service account, add the private JSON key to your project's root directory, and name it `service-account-key.json`.
+You can follow the instructions described in the [Server-side Authorization demo](https://ga-dev-tools.appspot.com/embed-api/server-side-authorization/) for more details.

 Now you should be able to load [http://localhost:8080/](http://localhost:8080/) in your browser and see the site.
 (Note, the client ID associated with this project has the origin `localhost:8080` whitelisted.
 If you load the site on another port, authentication may not work property.)

 If you're running App Engine on Windows or Mac, you can use the App Engine Launcher GUI to run the site as an alternative to running the above command.

 To have your system watch for changes and automatically rebuild the source files, you can run `npm run watch` in place of the `npm run build` command shown above.